In this article, we will be looking at five of the best bone-strengthening exercises using weights.

 And don’t despair if you need to start with a 1 lb weight.
 With regular sessions, your strength will quickly improve.

 How many reps and sets should I do, and how often?

 Aim to do 10 to 12 repetitions of each of the bone-strengthening exercises below.
 Start with two sets, and build up to three.

 Do the workout a minimum of two or three times a week on non-subsequent days.

 NB: If you have osteoporosis, check with your doctor before undertaking the exercises.

-Bent Over Dumbbell Rows target the muscles of the upper and middle back, the shoulders, the biceps, triceps, and pecs.
+Bent-Over Dumbbell Rows target the upper and middle back muscles, the shoulders, the biceps, triceps, and pecs.

 1. With your feet approximately shoulder-width apart, hold one dumbbell in each hand and allow your arms to hang straight down in front of you.

 2. Keeping your back straight, bend forward until your back is almost parallel to the floor.